BertyBasset/C-Analog-Synthesiser/README.md

 To test.
 Run UI project, click Start.
 You should get a sound.

-In Form1.cs of the UI project, comment the oscillator lines in an out:
+In Form1.cs of the UI project, comment the oscillator lines in and out:

 ```cs
   void InitSynth() {